Microservice Catalog Explored Whitepaper

 Add DeployHub to your CI/CD Pipeline to automatically track your service changes and their impact.
 DeployHub is triggered when a new version of your container image has been registered.
 It grabs the container digest and tag, creates a new version of your service and new versions of all consuming applications.
 This is your new release candidate captured by your CD Pipeline.
 When your pipeline deployment step executes, DeployHub is called to initiate the push and captures success/fail results and inventory.

 Integrations to Evolve Your DevOps Pipeline

-DeployHub includes pre-defined integrations with some of your most common DevOps tools from Jenkins and Helm to Slack and Salesforce.
+DeployHub’s microservice catalog tool includes predefined integrations with some of your most common DevOps tools from Jenkins and Helm to Slack and Salesforce.
 In addition, you can create ‘custom actions’ to extend DeployHub any way you need.
 Learn More

 - Jira, Bugzilla, GitHub Issues